 - Interest groups: Create chat groups that reflect the interests of your team members, whether they like cooking, hiking, knitting, or other hobbies.
 Being able to chat with co-workers about hobbies can create a closer team.

 - Company goals, mission, and values: Reviewing your company’s values, mission, goals, and purpose can help you determine if these elements of your company are bringing you closer to the culture you wish to create.
 If not, you may wish to make changes to these parts of your business.

 💡 Pro Tip:

 Take advantage of an employee management app, like Connecteam, to drive positive company culture and show employee appreciation.
 With in-app chat, company newsfeed, polls and surveys, and recognition and rewards features, Connecteam helps unite your entire mobile workforce.

 Committed to Culture

-A culture committee helps you move from an ad hoc approach to a more sustained and focused development of your company culture.
-With a diverse team, your committee can help everyone at your company envisage and commit to a healthy and rewarding culture.
+A culture committee helps your business create a positive company culture.
+With a diverse team of employees, the committee can help everyone at your company feel appreciated and happy to come to work.